DougBeney/openaudible.github.io/index.md

 ## Source Code and Contributing
 The source code [source code](https://github.com/openaudible/openaudible) is 100% free and open source.

-The source code [source code](https://github.com/openaudible/openaudible) is 100% free and open source.

 ## License and Disclaimer
 OpenAudible is unaffiliated with audible.com.
 OpenAudible uses ffmpeg to decode audio files.